benedikt-weyer/streamline-scheduler/CICD_OVERVIEW.md

 # CI/CD Pipeline Overview

-This document provides an overview of the CI/CD pipeline for Planera (formerly Streamline Scheduler).
+This document provides an overview of the CI/CD pipeline for Plandera (formerly Streamline Scheduler).

 ## Architecture